strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

 Migrations are run before the database tables are synced with the content-types schemas.

-There is no CLI to run the migration by hand for the moment.
+There is no CLI to run the migration manually for the moment.

 There are no ways to use the downgrade feature for the moment, hence, the `down()`is not usable for the moment.